arthi2900/app1/docs/prd.md

 - Frontend validation:
   - Exam not shown in student's 'My Exams' list if not assigned\n\n**One-time Access Link** (Optional, future feature):
 - Generate unique access token for each student
-- Token valid only for exam duration\n- Token can be used only once
+- Token valid only for exam duration
+- Token can be used only once
 - Prevents sharing of exam link

 **Password Protection** (Optional):